Russell Bentley: Later years and death

-In September 2024, four Russian servicemen, Vitaly Vasnyatsky, Vladislav Agaltsev, Vladimir Bazhin and Andrey Yordanov, were accused of abuse of authority resulting in Bentley's death (article 286 of Russia's Criminal Code), desecration of his body (article 244) and concealment of crimes (article 33 and 316).
-The Investigative Committee of Russia heard that Agaltsev and Yordanov killed Bentley on April 8, placed his body in a vehicle which was subsequently blown up in an attempt to cover up the murder, then moved his remains to another location, with the assistance of the other two soldiers.
-The suspects were said to be members of the Russian Army's 5th Separate Motor Rifle Brigade based in Donetsk Oblast and under the command of Major General Pavel Klimenko.
-Newsweek wrote at the time that Bentley had supposedly been misidentified by Russian soldiers as a "spy.”
+In September 2024, four Russian servicemen, Vitaly Vasnyatsky, Vladislav Agaltsev, Vladimir Bazhin and Andrey Yordanov, were accused of abuse of authority resulting in Bentley's death (article 286 of Russia's Criminal Code), desecration of his body (article 244), and concealment of crimes (articles 33 and 316).
+The Investigative Committee of Russia heard that Agaltsev and Yordanov killed Bentley on April 8, placed his body in a vehicle which was subsequently blown up in an attempt to cover up the murder, then moved his remains to another location with the assistance of Vasnyatsky and Bazhin.
+The suspects were members of the Russian Army's 5th Separate Motor Rifle Brigade based in Donetsk Oblast and under the command of Major General Pavel Klimenko.
+Newsweek wrote that Bentley had supposedly been misidentified as a spy.
 Bentley was reportedly taken to a cave and tortured to death, before being put into a car which was then destroyed with explosives.
 Bentley's body had not been recovered at the time of the Newsweek article.

-Pavel Klimenko was killed on November 6, 2024, by a Ukrainian drone.
-At the time of his death, Bentley's body had still not been recovered, and no one convicted of his murder.
+Klimenko was killed by a Ukrainian drone on November 6, 2024, before Bentley's body had been recovered.
+On December 8, 2025, Vasnyatsky, Agaltsev, Bazhin, and Yordanov were sentenced by a court-martial in Donetsk to up to 12 years' imprisonment over Bentley's killing, with Vansyatsky, Yordanov and Agaltsev stripped of their ranks.